 If you made a mistake, you'll hear a bleeping sound.
-Be sure you check the Message-Window for hints about what's going wrong.
+Be sure you check the Report-Window for hints about what's going wrong.
 You may need to change to a different Timer or use a different frequency -- it happens.

 Frequency or Interval